microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Overview

 The **eBPF Performance Benchmark suite (Perf)** aims to evaluate the performance of the eBPF runtime, pinpoint areas for enhancement, and ensure timely detection and mitigation of performance regressions.
-The suite provides a comprehensive view of build-to-build performance, categorized by scenarios, thereby aiding in the identification of areas requiring improvement.
+The suite provides a comprehensive view of build-to-build performance, categorized by scenarios, aiding in the identification of areas requiring improvement.

 ## Architecture

-The Perf suite comprises the following primary components:
+The Perf suite comprises these primary components:

 1. **Test Runner**: An executable designed to load, execute, and record metrics for an eBPF program.
 2. **Test Suites**: A collection of eBPF programs that comprehensively test various aspects of the eBPF runtime.